-- 10.40 Month to month movements in the CPI can sometimes be the result of seasonal price changes.
+- 10.41 Month to month movements in the CPI can sometimes be the result of seasonal price changes.
 For example, between January and March travel packages typically see price increases as more people tend to travel out of the country in the winter and over the March break.
 While these price changes are valid, in that consumers often experience higher prices for travel tours in the winter months, they are part of a usual pattern of price increases brought on by raised demand.
 They are likely to be reversed when demand weakens again.
 Accordingly, for some purposes these price changes might not be interpreted as consumer price inflation.
-The practice of seasonal adjustment is used to isolate and then remove seasonal price movements from indices to get a better picture of "true" or "underlying" consumer price inflation in the economy. - 10.41 Statistics Canada uses the statistical program X12 ARIMA to seasonally adjust the All-items CPI and 12 other aggregate indices at the Canada level.
+The practice of seasonal adjustment is used to isolate and then remove seasonal price movements from indices to get a better picture of "true" or "underlying" consumer price inflation in the economy. - 10.42 Statistics Canada uses the X-12-ARIMA methodology to seasonally adjust the all-items CPI and 12 other aggregate indices at the Canada level.
 Each month the current index is seasonally adjusted and at the same time the previous month's seasonally adjusted index is open to revision.
-Additionally, each January the last 36 months of seasonally adjusted data are reviewed and revised if necessary.
+Additionally, each January the last 36 months of seasonally adjusted data are reviewed and revised. - 10.43 Statistics Canada does not seasonally adjust every CPI series.
+The headline CPI figure is an unadjusted estimate.
+This is due, in part, to the fact that many users consider the year-over-year percentage change in the all-items CPI to be a good general indicator of consumer price inflation.
+Year-over-year changes, by their very construction, neutralize most of the seasonal movements and do not require seasonal adjustment. - 10.44 The other reason for the limited production of seasonally adjusted CPI data is the properties of the index aggregation formula (Lowe) used to compile the upper level of the CPI.
+To counteract the potential for residual seasonality in aggregate indices, Statistics Canada employs a direct or independent seasonal adjustment method, meaning that seasonally adjusted CPI series are not derived from their respective seasonally adjusted sub-indices.
+While this practice reduces the likelihood of having residual seasonality in the series, it also poses a few challenges when using the seasonally adjusted CPI data.
+First, direct seasonal adjustment prevents consistency in aggregation.
+Since the all-items CPI is adjusted independently of the eight major aggregates, its movements can be inconsistent with those of its component indices.
+Second, by directly seasonally adjusting the all-items CPI and major components, the capacity to analyze or interpret contributions to percentage change is lost. - 10.45 Despite the challenges with seasonally adjusted price indices, seasonal adjustment provides many useful benefits to users of price indices.

-^{136.} While there is no exact definition of "true" or "underlying" price inflation, many economists assert that typical seasonal fluctuations in consumer prices should not be regarded as inflation because when contained within an annual period, they are neutral.
+128. While there is no exact definition of "true" or "underlying" price inflation, many economists assert that typical seasonal fluctuations in consumer prices should not be regarded as inflation because when contained within an annual period, they are neutral.

-^{137.} The 12 other aggregate price indices seasonally adjusted each month include: the eight major aggregates (Food; Shelter; Household operations, furnishings and equipment; Clothing and footwear; Transportation; Health and personal care; Recreation, education and reading; and Alcoholic beverages and tobacco products); the Core Consumer Price Index (CPI) (Bank of Canada's definition); the Allitems CPI excluding eight of the most volatile components (Bank of Canada's definition); the Allitems CPI excluding food; and the Allitems CPI excluding food and energy.
+129. The 12 other aggregate price indices seasonally adjusted each month include: the eight major aggregates (food; shelter; household operations, furnishings and equipment; clothing and footwear; transportation; health and personal care; recreation, education and reading; and alcoholic beverages, tobacco products and recreational cannabis); the all-items CPI excluding eight of the most volatile components as defined by the Bank of Canada's definition as well as the effect of changes in indirect taxes; the all-items CPI excluding eight of the most volatile components as defined by the Bank of Canada; the all-items CPI excluding food; and the all-items CPI excluding food and energy.